turanct/bogl-me/README.md

 		/config.json

 As you can see, you can just create pages and posts in the appropriate directories.
 For all text, we'll use Markdown files with filenames ending in `.md`.
+You can read more about this in chapter 2 'Creating posts and pages' of this README.